 You can make brand slogans or phrases into hashtags as well!
 But at the same time, use hashtags other people are using since those are the ones that will bring you traffic on your page.

-7. Post at the right times:
+9. Post at the Right Time

 You can always find when your followers are most active through Insights and try posting at that time so that it reaches the correct audience.

 You can know the best times to post via your Instagram insights.

 As we have mentioned earlier your main aim is to be consistent.
 If you post on a regular basis, you will get the most out of your Instagram Insights.